I have an embarrassing admission to make.

 The Nightwatch SEO plug-in allows you to do a completely depersonalized search, and save your searches to allow you to recall them easily at any time.

-One other really nice feature is that you can include in the saved search, the URL that you’re actually interested in.
+One other really nice feature is that you can include the URL that you’re actually interested in in the saved searches.

 We’ll get back to the embarrassing part here.
 This was the personalized search for my client in San Ramon, a financial advisor: